parhelia512/dagon/doc/Conf Files.md

 ### render.conf

-Recognozed by the `Game` class, applied to the `Game.deferredRenderer` and `Game.postProcessingRenderer`.
+Recognized by the `Game` class, applied to the `Game.deferredRenderer` and `Game.postProcessingRenderer`.

 * `ss.sampleRatio` - supersampling factor. `1` means original resolution, `2` means double resolution, and so on.
 * `brdf.file` - path to the default BRDF lookup texture.
 Default is `"data/__internal/textures/brdf.dds"`